How to Reduce Your Tax Bill in Canada (2026 Season)

 DividendsTax credit appliedHigh

-Capital gains are significantly more favourable—only half of the gain is taxable.
+Employment and interest income are taxed fully at your marginal rate, making them the least efficient forms of income.
+Capital gains are significantly more favourable — only half of the gain is taxable.
 Dividends, particularly from Canadian companies, benefit from dividend tax credits, which reduce the effective tax rate.

 This is why two families earning the same amount can pay very different taxes depending on how their income is structured.